Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/subkey-demo.md

-# Subkey Signature and KDKD Demo
+# Subkey Signature and HDKD Demo

 All the subkey examples from the first draft have been translated into Rust in a Jupyter notebook to run in the lecture.
 Just in case there are any mishaps, here are all the subkey examples.